mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/your-first-plugin-crossplatform.md

 ## HelloRhino.CrossPlatform

 Let's begin by creating a new solution to contain both platforms' projects.
-For the sake of illustration, we'll begin on macOS in Xamarin Studio, but the reverse - on Windows in Visual Studio - should work.
+For the sake of illustration, we'll begin on macOS in Visual Studio for Mac, but the reverse - on Windows in Visual Studio for Windows - should work.
 It is useful to work in a folder that is visible to both macOS and Windows and/or use a version control system like git that can be used on both platforms.

 ### File New

-1. If you have not done so already, *launch Xamarin Studio*.
+1. If you have not done so already, *launch Visual Studio for Mac*.
 1. Navigate to *File* > *New* > *Solution*...
 ![File New Solution]({{ site.baseurl }}/images/your-first-plugin-mac-01.png)
 1. A *New Project* wizard should appear.
 In the left column, find the *Other* > *Miscellaneous* section.
 Under Generic, select the *Blank Solution* template...